|

 two on the rack gear teeth.

-The gearcase casting, cleaned and ready to be put
+The gearcase casting, cleaned and ready for

 That's essentially it.
 If replacing the input shaft